RobotecAI/RGLGazeboPlugin/README.md

 ```
 Note that the lidar will be attached to the entity that the instance inclusion is inside and will ignore all children (recursively) of the entity as well as the entity that it is attached to.
 ## RGLServerPluginInstance settings:
-The basic lidar parameters can be set in only one way (shown below), but the pattern can be created using 4 methods: (from basic to advanced) uniform, custom, preset and preset_path.
+The basic lidar parameters can be set as shown below.
+The LiDAR firing pattern can be created using the following methods (described in the following sections):  `uniform`, `custom`, `preset`, and `preset_path`.
 ```xml
 <plugin filename="RGLServerPluginInstance" name="rgl::RGLServerPluginInstance">
     <range>245</range>